Jackie Kellso

 Jackie

-Copyright, Jackie Kellso and PointMaker Communications, 2009-2012.
+Copyright, PointMaker Communications, 2014.
 Unauthorized use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
-Excerpts and links may be used, provided that full and clear credit is given to Jackie Kellso and PointMaker Communications with appropriate and specific direction to the original content.
+Excerpts and links may be used, provided that full and clear credit is given to Jackie Kellso and PointMaker Communications, Inc., with appropriate and specific direction to the original content.

 What Would Dale Carnegie Think of Humanity in the 21st Century?